serverless/blog/posts/2017-03-28-python-eve-mongodb-serverless-aws-rest-api.md

     app: run.app
 ```

-Lets breakdown the **serverless.yml** file.
+### Lets breakdown the **serverless.yml** file.
   - If we get into the **environment** section under the **provider** section you can find **MONGO_HOST, MONGO_USERNAME, MONGO_PASSWORD, MONGO_DBNAME** and update them as per your MongoDB credentials.
 These values will be defined as Environment values in AWS Lambda.
   - Under plugins section we added **serverless-wsgi** as a plugin which is used to build and deploy **Python WSGI** applications.
       ```npm
       npm install --save severless-wsgi
       ```
       > **What is Serverless WSGI?**

-      > A Serverless WSGI plugin is to build your deploy Python WSGI applications using Serverless.
-Compatible WSGI application frameworks include Flask, Django and Pyramid.
+      > The [Serverless WSGI plugin](https://github.com/logandk/serverless-wsgi) is used to deploy WSGI applications (Flask/Django/Pyramid etc.) and bundle Python packages.

-### 4. Test the Service
+## 4. Test the Service

-Fire up your console and run `serverless wsgi serve` in the project directory to see your live api at `http://localhost:5000`
+Fire up your console and run `serverless wsgi serve` in the project directory to see your live API at `http://localhost:5000`
+.
 ```bash
 $ curl -i http://localhost:5000/people
 HTTP/1.1 200 OK